 At 4:40pm on 4 September 2017, I was driving home from work in rain, sleet and heavy fog.
 When the car in front of me slammed their brakes, I panicked.

-And then my car skidded across black ice, narrowly missing a tree and a large ditch.
+And then my car skidded across black ice, narrowly missing a tree and a large embankment.
 When I stopped, the fog lifted and terrifying scene unfolded.
 I had just missed being involved in a fatal car accident by less than 50 metres.
 Before the emergency services arrived, I held the fingers of a woman as she passed away.
 I also sat inside an upturned car with another person to stop him exacerbating a serious injury.

 The event deeply affected me and I wanted to ‘move on’ in a constructive way.